mirandawylie/Bike_Sharing/README.md

 ## Results
 ### With the Citi Bike data from August, the most popular month, the following was gathered.

-* The full Citi Bike dashboard can be viewed on[Tableau.](https://public.tableau.com/views/NYCBikeSharing_16318093809900/NYCCitBikeStory?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)
+The full Citi Bike dashboard can be viewed on [Tableau.](https://public.tableau.com/views/NYCBikeSharing_16318093809900/NYCCitBikeStory?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)

-* Monday, Tuesday, Thursday are the most popular days
+* Monday, Tuesday, Thursday are the most popular days.
 ![trips_byweekday.png](images/trips_byweekday.png)

 * Men check out bikes the longest.